Government has no evidence to back up nature recovery claims, say campaigners

 After the Wildlife and Countryside Link (WCL) found there to be just over 3% of land and up to 8% of sea protected for nature – when the target is 30% – the campaign group accused the Government of failing to make headway.

-In response, the Department for Environment, Food and Rural Affairs (Defra) said it was on track to meet this target, but when asked through a freedom of information request to provide assessments of progress it said it does not hold that information.
+In response, the Department for Environment, Food and Rural Affairs (Defra) said it is on track to meet this target, but, when asked through a Freedom of Information request to provide assessments of progress, it said it does not hold that information.

-Dr Richard Benwell, CEO of the WCL, said: “The Government is making big claims on its achievements for nature’s recovery that simply don’t hold up to scrutiny.
+WCL chief executive Dr Richard Benwell said: “The Government is making big claims on its achievements for nature’s recovery that simply don’t hold up to scrutiny.

 “Given that the 30×30 target is a critical milestone for improving nature, it is disappointing, to say the least, that Government is not tracking its progress and can provide no policy route for how the target will be met by the deadline.”